 Ensure that doing this will get you closer toward your goals in each life area.
 Check your calendar to be sure that you do have the time available before saying yes.
 Say yes with enthusiasm or no without guilt.

 Now take a look at your own life and start identifying time vampires.
 Only you can truly determine what a time sucker is and what is not.
-For some people spending five minutes on social media is a time suck, but it might be how you schedule your downtime.
+Spending five minutes on social media is a time suck for some people, but it might be how you schedule your downtime.
 It’s your time, so if you can reach the goals you set for yourself, you can choose what tasks you want to do and what responsibilities you don’t want to do.